- Study Mode: Full Time

-If you love the idea of creating valuable new applications and software, then our BSc (Hons) Computer Science degree is perfect for you.
+If you love the idea of creating valuable new applications and software, then our Computer Science programme could be perfect for you.
 Across the world businesses and organisations rely on complex computer-based systems, and there is an ever-increasing demand for people with the skills to update, maintain and enhance the software.
 It is essential for qualified professionals to be available to keep national and international economies running.
-This programme has been carefully designed by our industry expert academics and professional bodies to provide you with the skills and abilities needed to thrive in the fast-moving software industry.

 Why study at Buckinghamshire New University?

-We are a student focused and employer led university which means that you are at the forefront of all that we do.
-We provide you with a thorough understanding in both computer science and software engineering to ensure you graduate ready for employment or further post-graduate study.
-Recent graduates of the latter have gone into industry roles like, software development, web design, information systems management and games development.
+We are a student focused and employer-led university which means that you are at the forefront of all that we do.
+We provide you with a thorough understanding in computing and systems, web development and programming and our modules are designed to reflect the latest issues in the constantly changing area of computing to ensure you graduate ready for employment or further postgraduate study.

 What facilities can I use?